Skip to content

 • table (String): The name of the table.

-• key (Any): The hash of the row entry to be deleted, returned by the find() or insert() function.
+• hash (ArrayBuffer): The hash of the row entry to be deleted, as returned by the find() or insert() function.
+Any ArrayBuffer is accepted; it need not be a tagged mutation handle.

 soba.data.find(table, object)

 Retrieves the mutation hash from the specified table based on the query.
-It's used to have dynamic happens-before relationships with other mutations.
-If the mutation can't be found, a fatal exception is thrown.
+It's used to have deterministic yet dynamic happens-before relationships with other mutations.
+If no matching insert mutation has ever existed in the mutation log, a fatal exception is thrown.
+A matching mutation that existed but was later deleted is returned with its deleted flag set (see below).

 Parameters: